-Due to teeth damage the child might have sensitivity to hot and cold and to sweet stuff.
-In these cases a dental visit is mandatory and best is to visit a dentist and get it checked and treated.
+Due to teeth damage, the child might have sensitivity to hot and cold and to sweet stuff.
+In these cases a dental visit is mandatory and the best is to visit a dentist and get it checked and treated.

 How is Bruxism Diagnosed?